 Re-commerce is a growing trend that's being spearheaded by brands like Patagonia with their WornWear programme.
 Essentially these are online market places that facilitate the reselling of their products.
 Other brands that do this are North Face and Taylor Stitch.

 If you know someone who is 'green-fingered' so to speak, then they'd definitely appreciate a composter to make some delicious fertiliser for their plants.
 We're big fans of this super-stylish, odourless vermicomposter from Uncommon Goods.
 Composting prevents food waste going to landfill, where it releases greenhouse gases like methane as it decomposes.
 If they're just getting started and don't know how to compost that's okay, they can read our guide to composting with the Eden Project's Catherine Cutler.

 Another one for anyone into plants (after 2020, who isn't?).
 These exotic seed kits from The Eden Project will bloom into venus fly traps and plants that actually move!

 If you're buying for a keen cook then the Zero-waste Cookbook may just be the perfect gift.
 It's packed with useful tips like adding sunflower seeds to bread for an extra crunch and infusing vodka with lemon zest.

-We had to include on or two of our own!
-Maybe our favourite product to date, these protective phone cases are made from the byproduct from linseed farming and can be safely composted in your back garden after use.
+We had to include one or two of our own!
+Maybe our favourite product to date, these protective phone cases are made from the byproduct of linseed farming and can be safely composted in a back garden after use.
 Alternatively, send back to us and we'll recycle into a new one as part of our circularity system.
 Oh, and they're carbon negative as well.